When it comes to classroom learning and retention, notetaking is one of the most powerful tools that students have at their disposal.

 In a world where smartphones, tablets, and laptops can make learning mobile and provide access to a wide variety of resources, students need technology just to keep up.

-What does any of that have to do with digital note-taking?
+But what does any of that have to do with digital notetaking?

 Good question!
 If technology is practically a requirement in modern education, then asking students to rely on analog forms of self-development almost places them at a disadvantage.

 At the same time, the process of handwriting notes has some major psychological advantages that break away from the digital trend.
 In fact, 94% of college students say that paper is still essential to helping them achieve their academic goals.

 But do the benefits of technology and digital notetaking outweigh the benefits of longhand notes?